About a month ago I broke down my process of writing popular blog posts. In case you missed it, here’s how I write a blog post:

-- Step 1: Go to all of your competitors blogs and look to see which of their blog posts did well on Twitter and Facebook and which ones did not.
-I typically list out all of the headlines in an Excel spreadsheet and list out how many retweets and Facebook shares each post got.
+- Step 1: Go to all of your competitors’ blogs and look to see which of their blog posts did well on Twitter and Facebook and which ones did not.
+I typically list all of the headlines in an Excel spreadsheet along with the number of re-tweets and Facebook shares each post got.

-- Step 2: Go to Tweetmeme, browse the topics in your industry and see what is trending well for the last 24 hours as well as the last 7 days.
+- Step 2: Go to Tweetmeme, browse the topics in your industry and see what has been trending for the last 24 hours as well as the last 7 days.

-- Step 3: Head to Google Trends and Google News to see what’s also trending.
+- Step 3: Head to Google Trends and Google News to see what’s trending there.
 You can perform a few searches to see what’s hot in your industry.

-Now that you have a good understanding of what’s hot and what’s not, you want to come up with similar topic ideas to the hot ones.
-As these are the topics that people will most likely want to read and share on the web.
+Now that you have a good understanding of what’s hot and what’s not, you want to come up with similar to the hot ones topic ideas as these are the topics that people will most likely want to read and share on the web.

-If you want to continually grow your blog, you need to learn to blog on a consistent basis.
-As John Chow states, a blogger who makes $40,000 a month from his blog, the most important aspect of blogging is to stay consistent.
+If you want to grow your blog continually, you need to learn to blog on a consistent basis.
+As John Chow, a blogger who makes $40,000 a month from his blog, states, the most important aspect of blogging is to stay consistent.